 "I know this Conroy.
 I'm no stranger to addiction.
 I swear I met the devil himself when Stephan's father was at his worse, but I trust you.
-I refuse to be one of those enabling parents.
 I want him to beat this."
 The twenty minutes that Conroy talked with Stan, she found it difficult to still herself.
 She paced.
 She stopped and listened.
 She walked out on the balcony then back.
 She even tried to interject in the conversation, but stopped when her lover cut a stern look her way.

 "Woman, my God, I know your anxious and concerned, but please be still and listen to me.
 Stan said one of his partners in the office happens to be in Aspen this very minute.
 He's going to call him and send him out."
 Conroy noticed, her face was all scrunched up as if she'd sucked a lemon.